 Day 1: Oslo – Nesbyen

 Start your Norway winter itinerary in Oslo.
 The city has two airports and good connections with many cities in Europe and in the world.
-Oslo has a lot to offer, with several museums, great restaurants and cafes and modern architecture.
+There are many things to do in Oslo in winter, with outdoor activities, several museums, great restaurants, cafes and modern architecture.
 If you have time, spend a day in Oslo.

 After you visit the capital head north-west in the direction of Nesbyen.